-Based on its written terms of reference, the principal functions of the RMC include:
+Based on its TOR, the principal functions of the RMC include:

-- Reviewing and submitting for Board approval the Group's overall risk management framework, policies, procedures and limits and any changes thereof: - Reviewing and guiding Management in the formulation of the Group's risk policies and in the execution of risk assessment processes and mitigation strategies. - Monitoring and managing the risk exposures of the Group. - Reviewing the effectiveness of the Group's risk management system. - Reviewing and ensuring that the proposed annual budget is aligned with the Company's objectives and strategy and is consistent with the Company's risk tolerance and risk profile prior to recommending to the Board for further deliberation and approval.
+- reviewing and submitting for Board approval the Group's overall risk management framework, policies, procedures and limits and any changes thereof. - reviewing and guiding Management in the formulation of the Group's risk policies and in the execution of risk assessment processes and mitigation strategies. - monitoring and managing the risk exposures of the Group. - reviewing the effectiveness of the Group's risk management system. - reviewing and ensuring that the proposed annual budget is aligned with the Company's objectives and strategy and is consistent with the Company's risk tolerance and risk profile prior to recommending to the Board for further deliberation and approval.